COVID-19 Vaccine FAQs

 Will the COVID-19 vaccine also protect me against the flu?

 No, the vaccine will not protect you against influenza (the flu).
-The Australian Government recommends that you get the flu vaccine during flu season when it becomes available.
+The Australian Government recommends that you get the flu vaccine.
 This is to reduce your risk of contracting influenza, as it also reduces your risk of having influenza at the same time as COVID-19.

 Being vaccinated against the flu also helps to protect others, particularly people who are more vulnerable to infections (e.g. elderly people).